arielherself/espresso/README.md

 <strong>Russia’s </strong>deputy prime minister, Alexander Novak, said that the country would cut its oil output by around 500,000 barrels a day in response to [Western sanctions](https://te.arielherself.xyz/leaders/2023/02/01/why-the-wests-oil-sanctions-on-russia-are-proving-to-be-underwhelming).
 On Sunday the EU banned the [seaborne import](https://te.arielherself.xyz/finance-and-economics/2023/01/29/how-russia-dodges-oil-sanctions-on-an-industrial-scale) of Russian diesel, having already done so for crude oil.
 The G7 has also introduced a price cap.
 Oil prices rose on Mr Novak’s announcement.

-The <strong>FBI </strong>began a consensual search of the Indiana home of <strong>Mike Pence</strong>, America’s former vice-president.
-The search comes several weeks after his aides found classified papers there; Justice Department officials are reportedly sweeping for additional documents.
+The <strong>FBI </strong>found one classified document in a consensual search of the Indiana home of <strong>Mike Pence</strong>, America’s former vice-president.
+The search came several weeks after his aides found additional classified papers there.
 The FBI has [also searched](https://te.arielherself.xyz/united-states/2023/01/13/the-presidential-mislaying-of-classified-documents-is-infectious) the private homes of President Joe Biden and—with a search warrant—his predecessor, Donald Trump, for classified documents.

 <strong>Britain’s </strong>national statistics agency revealed that the country narrowly avoided a recession last year, as it released figures showing that GDP growth was unchanged in the fourth quarter.
 GDP dropped by 0.2% in the third quarter; two consecutive contractions mark a recession.
 Britain’s chancellor, [Jeremy Hunt](https://te.arielherself.xyz/by-invitation/2023/02/09/jeremy-hunts-four-pillar-plan-to-boost-productivity), called the economy “more resilient than many feared”—but analysts still expect a recession this year.